157th Infantry Regiment "Liguria": Interwar years

 In 1929 the regiment left Zadar and moved to Senigallia and in 1930 the regiment moved to Macerata.
 In 1934 the 18th Territorial Division of Ancona was renamed 18th Infantry Division "Metauro".
+A name change that also extended to the division's infantry brigade.
 On 1 October 1937 the 63rd Infantry Division "Cirene" was established in Benghazi in Libya with the 225th Infantry Regiment "Arezzo" of the 24th Infantry Division "Gran Sasso" and the 157th Infantry Regiment "Liguria".
 Both regiments left Italy and moved to Cyrenaica to join the Cirene.
 On 1 March 1938 the 225th Infantry Regiment "Arezzo" was renamed 158th Infantry Regiment "Liguria" and in 1939 the division's regiments were renamed "Cirene".

 World War II

-At the outbreak of World War II the regiment consisted of a command, a command company, three fusiliers battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
+At the outbreak of World War II the regiment consisted of a command, a command company, three fusilier battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
 35 mortars.
 When Italy entered the war on 10 June 1940, the Cirene was at Al Adam (now Tobruk Airport) in the East of Italian Libya.
 From 9 September 1940 the Cirene participated in the Italian invasion of Egypt, which started the Western Desert campaign.
 The division was forced to retreat to Bardia during the British Operation Compass offensive.
 The division and its regiments were destroyed on 5 January 1941 during the Battle of Bardia.

-For its conduct during the Western Desert campaign the President of Italy awarded on 7 December 1951 a Gold Medal of Military Valour to the III Battalion of the 157th Infantry Regiment "Cirene", while the division's two infantry regiment were each awarded a Silver Medal of Military Valour.
+For its conduct during the Western Desert campaign the President of Italy awarded on 7 December 1951 a Gold Medal of Military Valor to the III Battalion of the 157th Infantry Regiment "Cirene", while the division's two infantry regiment were each awarded a Silver Medal of Military Valor.